shakibaRafiee/Coursera_Capstone/Report.md

 # Introduction

 ### Background:
-The population of people with lower-limb loss has grown over the past half-century in canada [...].
-Across all canadian provences, Ontario has the highstes percent of amputations with 37.7% rate [Imam, et al. 2017].
-A recent study reports an average of 2787 new lower leg amputations each year from 2006 to 2012 in Ontario alone [Imam, et al. 2017].
+The population of people with lower-limb loss has grown over the past decade in canada [Hussain, et al., 2019].
+Across all canadian provences, Ontario has the highstes percent of amputations with 37.7% rate [Imam, et al., 2017].
+A recent study reports an average of 2787 new lower leg amputations each year from 2006 to 2012 in Ontario alone [Imam, et al., 2017].

-In canada, similar to the most other industrial coutries, the majority of the lower limb amputation occur aftter admission for diabetic complications [Kayssi,et al. 2016, Imam, et al. 2017].
+In canada, similar to the most other industrial coutries, the majority of the lower limb amputation occur aftter admission for diabetic complications [Kayssi,et al., 2016, Imam, et al., 2017].
 Other factors for leg amputtions are trauma, cardiovascular disease and cancer.
 Therefore, having a healthy diet and miantaining a active life style is of paramount importance for this population.
 The neighbourhood that one lives in can increase/restrict accessibility to these amenities.

 ### Problem:
 Thus the problem is: Which toronto neighbourhoods are the best to live in for people with lower-limb loss?